-39. Credit for Rehabilitation of Historic Structures
+36. Credit for Rehabilitation of Historic Structures

 A tax credit is allowed for the eligible cost and expenses incurred during the rehabilitation of a historic structure located in a downtown development or a cultural product district.
 Eligible structures must be nonresidential real property or residential rental property.
-The credit shall not exceed 25 percent of the eligible costs and expenses and no tax-payer or affiliate shall receive more than \$5,000,000 of credit for any number of structures rehabilitated within a particular downtown development or a cultural product district.
+The credit shall not exceed 25 percent of the eligible costs and expenses and no taxpayer or affiliate shall claim more than \$5,000,000 of credit per year for any number of structures rehabilitated within a particular downtown development or a cultural product district.
 The credit is earned only in the year in which the property attributable to the expenditures is placed in service.

 Acts 2002, No. 60, amended by Acts 2004, 1st Ex.
-Sess., No. 12; Acts 2005, No. 439; Acts 2007, No. 182 and 298; Acts 2009, No. 444; Acts 2011, No. 409
+Sess., No. 12; Acts 2005, No. 439; Acts 2007, No. 182 and 298; Acts 2009, No. 444; Acts 2011, No. 409; Acts 2013, No. 263 and 418